BLACK BULL HOTEL

 (08) 8231 3236

-Black Bull Hotel is Adelaide’s First Permanent Hotel Est 1838.
+The Black Bull Hotel was Adelaide’s First Permanent Hotel, established in 1838.

 The site of this hotel dates back from the earliest days of the colony when the first permanent hotel, the Buffalo’s head, was constructed in 1838.
 It first operated from a tent in Buffalo Row, a makeshift community near the River Torrens in the west parklands and was named by the first owner, James Chittleborough (Snr) who came to South Australia aboard the Buffalo in 1836.
 The hotel was renamed The Black Bull in 1841.
 The licensee at the time erected the following sign: